 Strict cage rest will be needed with drugs to reduce the inflammation and pain.
 In some cases, surgery will be needed to sort the problem.
-It’s common for dogs to suffer from IVDD more than once in their life.
+It’s common for dogs, especially Dachshunds, to suffer from IVDD more than once in their life.

 Generalised progressive retinal atrophy (PRA)

 PRA is a hereditary disease that affects the dog’s sight.
 It leads to cataracts and blindness over months or years.
-Early signs of the condition include poor vision at night, nervous dogs in low lighting and big pupils.
+Early signs of the condition include poor vision at night, nervousness in low lighting and big pupils.
 If a cataract develops, the eye will look cloudy.

 Currently, there is no treatment available for this condition, but blind dogs can live happy lives for their full life expectancy